B i o g r a p h y

 Although he maintains an active career as a professional concert vocalist, Dr. Farwig continues to immerse himself in choral conducting and education at the professional and amateur level.

 He has served as conductor, clinician, and consultant for various groups including high school, college, community and church choirs, as well as guest appearances with professional ensembles, including the US Air Force Singing Sergeants in Washington DC, the Santa Fe Desert Chorale and St. Martin’s Chamber Choir in Denver, Colorado.
 He was the graduate Assistant Conductor of Conservatory Choirs at the University of Missouri’s Conservatory of Music and Dance and served on the faculty of the University of Denver’s Lamont School of Music, where he is guest visit professor of music.
 His education includes a Master of Music in Choral Conducting from the University of Denver, Lamont School of Music in 2004 and a Doctorate of Musical Arts in Choral Conducting from the University of Missouri's Conservatory of Music and Dance in Kansas City in 2014, where he studied with Dr. Robert Bode.

-Dr. Farwig currently lives in Denver with his husband, Greg and their dogs, Booda and Bodhi.
+Dr. Farwig currently lives in Castle Rock with his husband, Greg and their dogs, Booda and Bodhi.
 He is the Artistic Director of The Alpine Chorale and the Director of Music at Calvary Baptist Church.